-That same year, the award for the least productive country went to Japan, where the average employee productivity was 41.61%.
+That same year, the award for the least productive country went to Japan, where the average worker productivity was 41.61%.
 That was despite the fact that the nation is often praised for its high work ethic.

-Top 10 most productive countries of 2019
+Worker productivity in 2019: Top 10 most productive countries

 - Nicaragua – 97.8%